 Program will take place September 28-30, 2020 on Stanford University’s campus.

 Group discounts available and you can contact us for more information.

-*Participants from non-profit and public sector organizations are eligible for 25% off all rates listed above.
+*Participants from non-profit are eligible for up to 20% off all rates listed above.
 Tuition includes access to the online course - XSFS110 Essentials for Business ($295 value), 2.5 days of programs on Stanford campus with breakfasts, lunches, and a group reception.
 If you’ve already paid for the online course, you will receive a tuition reduction of $295 for the in-person program.